The PortablE language & compiler

 20.2.
 Further issues

-Some of the quicker readers may have wondered how we can declare the Not() procedure, when one already exists in the target language (AmigaE)?
+Some of the quicker readers may have wondered how we can declare the Not() procedure, when one already exists in the AmigaE target language?
 The simple answer is that AmigaE does not allow the declaration of procedures with an uppercase first letter, so the generated code would look something like this:

 PROC not(a) IS Not(a)